AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 * {api:anychart.core.wordtree.Connectors#offset}offset(){api} to set the offset
 * {api:anychart.core.wordtree.Connectors#stroke}stroke(){api} to set the stroke

-**Note 1:** The curvature, or curve factor, of connectors is specified as a decimal value from 0 to 1.
-Setting it 0 straightens flows, like in the sample below.
+**Note 1:** The curvature, or curve factor, is specified as a decimal value from 0 to 1.
+Setting it 0 straightens connectors, like in the sample below.

-**Note 2:** With length set to 0, connectors look like straight vertical lines, regardless of the curvature.
+**Note 2:** With the length set to 0, connectors look like straight vertical lines, regardless of the curvature.

 ```
 // configure the connectors